Merey1508/Linear-Regression/README.md

 The aim to model a resale valuation for used cars.

-## Models used: Linear Regression, Lasso, Ridge, KNN for Regression, Random Forest for Regression
+## Models used:
+Linear Regression, Lasso, Ridge, KNN for Regression, Random Forest for Regression

+## Outline:

+1. Explore the dataset.
+2. Data preprocessing.
+Feature engineering.
+Encodings, generating the features from сolumns.
+3. Explanatory data analysis.
+Exploring the features, visualizations etc.
+4. Supervised learning.
+Build regression models for prediction the price of cars.
+5. Conclusion.